younggyolee/geo_app/README.md

 ```

 # Data model
+- Two models exist: `Point` and `Contour`.
-- It has `id` field which is automatically added from Django side.
+- They have `id` field which is automatically added from Django side.
-- It has `data` field which is a GEOSGeometry object.
+- They have `data` field which is a GEOSGeometry object.
 - `api/models.py`
 ```python
 from django.contrib.gis.db import models